HarteleyS/Machine_Learning-memorable_vs_not_memorable_binary_classification/README.md

 # Machine_Learning-memorable_vs_not_memorable_binary_classification
-This is the memorable v. not memorable binary classification competition. for further details, please see: brief(README.md).pdf
+This is the memorable v. not memorable binary classification competition.
+For further details, please see: brief(README.md).pdf